ReneBri/MaxSchwarzReact-Section10-SideEffectReducersAndContext/README.txt

     Remember here the AuthContext is a object and the .Provider is a component in that object.

-    Since it is a component, if it encapsulates the whole app, we dont need to have a wrapper for it itsself.

     NOW FOR THE CONSUMPTION OF THE CONTEXT

     We can also use another property of the AuthContext object - AuthContext.Consumer - We don't typically use this, we normally make a hook BUT this is an option.

     The consumer works in much the same way as the provider in the sense that we then wrap it around some jsx code.
-BThe consumer takes a child which is actually a function, where we get access to the context.
+The consumer takes a child which is actually a function, where we get access to the context.
 It goes like so:

     ///////////////////////////////////////////////////////////////////////////////////////////